gfteix/book_loan_system/README.md

 `make api-run`

+### Reminder Job

+It checks for existing loans that expires today or will expire in the next 2 days and sends a message to a queue.

+`make emails-run`

 ### Email Handler

 The handler will be listening to messages on the rabbitmq queue, when a new message arrives it sends an email to the user.